dvillalobos/MSDS/606/Projects/Final-Project-Proposal/README.md

 - For this project, I am seeking to answer the following research question: **Are Data Science skills predictive of salary?**

 - In order to be able to find an answer to the above question, I will seek to analyse a series of case scenarios.
-Each case, represent a job posting in the united states.
+Each case, represent a job posting in the United States.
 There are 390 observations in the given data set.

 - **The Data** was collected by [Paysa](https://www.paysa.com/) as part of the Integrated job posting website during the Spring of 2017.
 The data was submitted by employers daily.